 Landscaping the ground over a septic system beautifies a less-than-inspiring view but choose plants with care.
-Certain trees and shrubs can cause damage to their aggressive roots when planted around septic tanks and drain fields.
+Certain trees and shrubs can cause damage with their aggressive roots when planted around septic tanks and drain fields.
 Learn which plants are the worst to grow over a septic system and which are safer choices.

 Safe Plants to Grow Over Septic Tanks and Drain Fields

 As for what you can plant over your septic tank and drain field, grasses (including ornamental grasses) often work best.
-Their shallow root systems are less likely to invade the underground system and cause it damage.
+Their shallow root systems are less likely to invade the septic system and cause damage.
 For the same reason, small, non-woody ground covers are a good choice.
-There are, of course, many examples of such plants, so you will want to narrow down your choices.
-A good way to start is to consider growing conditions:
+Here are some options to consider: